 - Wear a good quality pair of sunglasses (with UV protection) and use adequate sun protection cream with a protection factor of at least 20+.

 - Cameras exposed to cold do not cease functioning, but remember that if you keep your camera inside your jacket and the lens becomes warm, chances are that it will form condensation when suddenly exposed to extreme cold.
 This condensation will freeze under conditions at the summit.
 Therefore, keep your camera dry at all times.
 Moisture will freeze at the summit which WILL cause your camera to stop functioning.

 - The stream water high on the mountain Kilimanjaro has been tested and has been found to be fit for drinking.
-However, we recommend that you be on the safe-side and use water purification tablets before drinking.

 THE MOST IMPORTANT TIP OF ALL – ENJOY THIS ONCE IN A LIFE TIME EXPERIENCE!!!

 - Make sure all your clothes and sleeping bag are packed in plastic bag inside the duffel bag, to ensure they stay dry in the event of rain, even if your duffel bag is waterproof.
 Once something gets wet on the mountain it is difficult, even impossible to dry!